-B. Parks and Recreation Manager
+B. Parks and Recreation Manager Director

-- 1. Work with all special event producers that request consideration of City co-sponsorship to inform them of the criteria used by the City Council to determine co-sponsorship and types of support possible. - 2.
-Work with the City Clerk to bring each request for co-sponsorship to the City Council at their earliest regularly scheduled meeting.
+1. Work with all special event producers that request consideration of City co-sponsorship to inform them of the criteria used by the City Council to determine co-sponsorship and types of support possible.